 The 209-room residence hall houses more non-athletes than athletes, but almost the entire football team is there as well as many athletes from other sports.
-The building, which features mostly two-bedroom suites, is in a perfect location-- just across from the athletics building, the weight room, the football practice fields, the athletics academic building, a parking deck and a new Wellness Center that will begin serving meals in 2014.
+The building, which features mostly two-bedroom suites, is in a perfect location -- just across from the athletics building, the weight room, the football practice fields, the athletics academics building, parking deck and the new Wellness Kitchen.

 Just up the street are baseball's Plainsman Park, football's Jordan-Hare Stadium and basketball's Auburn Arena.
 Around the corner and down the street are the soccer and softball fields and the track.

 Auburn head football coach Gus Malzahn said the residence hall will impress the next wave of athletes.